 We think that it is not too far-fetched to see Mandarin Promotions as a form of mimicry, as it simulates the career-making process quite faithfully from the Imperial examinations to the triennial performance reviews.
 On one hand, as we will demonstrate, the game is so dense in context that it would not have been playable without a thorough understanding of the bureaucratic institutions of the Qing.
 We would also be unable to analyze it without frequent reference to these institutions.
 Mandarin Promotions cannot be studied as game qua game.
 At the same time, we argue that Mandarin Promotions was a mimicry, not of the lived bureaucracy in Qing China, but of the statutory bureaucracy.
-The statutory bureaucratic system, outlined in imperial statutes and regulations, established an ideal of how the Qing bureaucracy was supposed to operate ((Metzger, 1983)), hence an “utopia of rules.”
+The statutory bureaucratic system, outlined in imperial statutes and regulations, established an ideal of how the Qing bureaucracy was supposed to operate ((Metzger, 1983)), hence a “utopia of rules.”
 By the time our game was created on the basis of the Imperial statutes, in 1840, it had already become almost as far from reality on the ground as the game board itself.
 The double dissonance of our poet in the beginning of this section mirrors this fact.

 Central to our approach to the game is hence to draw a careful distinction between three bureaucracies: first, there is the game bureaucracy, the system as modeled in Mandarin Promotions; second, there is the statutory bureaucracy, the idealized career ladders outlined in official regulations.
 Our comparisons in this paper are between the game and statutory bureaucracies.
 Each in its own way, both represent the Qing “ladder of success” as they unfold “on paper,” one as a subjunctive “as if” world, the other as a bureaucratic ideal that the empire aspired to live up to ((Ho, 1980)).
 Hence, we treat the game bureaucracy as an imagination of this bureaucratic ideal, without ignoring the didactic intent of the game designer, as expressed in his preface printed on the game board.
 At the same time, we treat the statutory bureaucracy not as a perfect reflection of reality, but as a “utopia of rules” in its own right.

 The third bureaucracy is the actual lived bureaucracy, as shown in career patterns lived by real men that have been reconstructed from primary sources by many scholars, and collected in biographical databases like the China Biographical Database Project (CBDB, (Harvard University et al., 2025)) or the Chinese Government Employee Database-Qing (CGED-Q; (Campbell et al., 2025)).
 The lived bureaucracy could hardly be pressed into a game board, albeit not for lack of trying (Liu Ban’s Han Officials did add historical biographies to his game description).
 Mandarin Promotions does not reflect this lived bureaucracy, and it will not be the subject of this paper.
 However, as we will see, reality crept into the game through the introduction of office purchase.
 This institution was an innovation in the 1840 game board compared with earlier versions; it also was the only facet that kept developing on the later boards.
-“Good offices in fact are all up for pay” was a reality that Qing people did have to reckon with, in life and in game.
+“Good offices in fact are all up for pay” was a reality that Qing people did have to reckon with, in life and in the game.

 After explaining the basic set-up of the game and our approach to modelling it in the next section (Introducing the Game and our Data Model), we will show in “Utopias of Rules”? how the game recreated the statutory system and how it creatively imbued it with value judgement.
 Equal opportunity? will then look at the entry, i.e. the different starting positions, to show how the game was not entirely contrived as an equal playing field.